Policies and Telemetry

 Templates define the schema for specifying request mapping from attributes to adapter inputs.
 A given adapter may support any number of templates.

 Adapters encapsulate the logic necessary to interface Mixer with specific external infrastructure backends such as Prometheus or Stackdriver.
-Individual adapters generally need operational parameters in order to do their work.
+A handler is a resource responsible for holding the configuration state needed by an adapter.
 For example, a logging adapter may require the IP address and port of the log collection backend.

-Here is an example showing how to configure an adapter of kind =
+Here is an example showing how to create a handler for an adapter of kind =

 If the adapter is configured for a whitelist, it returns success if the input value is found in the list.

 apiVersion: config.istio.io/v1alpha2 kind: listchecker metadata: name: staticversion namespace: istio-system spec: providerUrl: http://white_list_registry/ blacklist: false